lsst-dm/dmtn-120/index.rst

 Rationale
 ---------

-:class:`lsst.afw.image.ExposureInfo` is one of the most fundamental classes in the LSST science pipelines, and any breaking changes to it will have far-reaching effects.
+:class:`lsst.afw.image.ExposureInfo` is one of the most fundamental classes in the LSST Science Pipelines, and any breaking changes to it can have far-reaching effects.
 We will almost certainly need to break :class:`~lsst.afw.image.ExposureInfo` when adopting a new persistence framework, as the ``lsst.afw.table.io`` framework is built into both the API and the persisted form.
 Therefore, we avoided introducing breaking changes in the conversion to a map-based implementation, to keep users from having to change their code or data twice.